SAP-samples/teched2025-IN160/exercises/ex4/README.md

 To finalize your form you need to go back to the approval form step inside the Process Builder.
 Under the tab **General** add the subject **Shopify Order Approval.** Under **Recipients** add your username that you have used to login to SAP Build and SAP Integration Suite.

+In this case it should look like this:

+userXX@techedusers.com

+Here you need to exchange XX with your userID.

 <br>![](/exercises/ex4/Images/X10.png)